- Current political and economic issues succinctly explained.

 How are refugees screened and approved?

 Then, RSC officials interview the applicants, verify their personal data, and submit their information for background checks by a suite of U.S. national security agencies.
-These security checks include multiple forms of biometric screening, including cross-checks of global fingerprint databases and medical tests.
+These security checks [PDF] include multiple forms of biometric screening, including cross-checks of global fingerprint databases and medical tests.

 If none of these inquiries produce problematic results, including criminal histories, past immigration violations, connections to terrorist groups, or communicable diseases, the applicant can be cleared for entry to the United States.
 The admissions process generally takes from eighteen months to two years to complete.

 What government agencies are involved?

 The three primary federal government agencies involved in the refugee resettlement process are the State Department, the Department of Homeland Security (DHS), and the Department of Health and Human Services (HHS).
 The State Department’s Bureau of Population, Refugees, and Migration (PRM) is the first U.S. government point of contact; it coordinates the process with all other agencies until a refugee is resettled.

 Through its Citizenship and Immigration Services (USCIS) branch, DHS is the primary agency responsible for the security vetting of refugee applicants; USCIS makes the final determination on whether to approve resettlement applications.
-Its security review utilizes the resources and databases of numerous other national security agencies, including the National Counterterrorism Center, Federal Bureau of Investigation (FBI), Department of Defense, and multiple U.S. intelligence agencies.
+Its security review uses the resources and databases of numerous other national security agencies, including the National Counterterrorism Center, FBI, Department of Defense, and multiple U.S. intelligence agencies.

 Once settled in the United States, refugees are generally in the hands of charity and other volunteer agencies that specialize in resettlement.
 The State Department’s Reception and Placement Program provides funding to go toward refugees’ rent, furnishings, food, and clothing.
-After three months this responsibility shifts to HHS, which provides longer-term cash and medical assistance, as well as other social services, including language classes and employment training.
+After three months, this responsibility shifts to HHS, which provides longer-term cash and medical assistance, as well as other social services, including language classes and employment training.
+Following the reductions to the refugee admission ceiling, all nine nongovernmental agencies that assist with resettlement have downsized, closing offices or laying off staff.